fabiancdng/Dev-Server-Dockerized/README.md

 # Dev-Server-Dockerized
-## Apache, PHP and MariaDB for development (testing) purposes using docker-compose.
+### Dockerized Apache, PHP and MariaDB for development / testing purposes using docker-compose.

 ## Why did I create this?
 Sometimes I need a local development environment for testing applications that I'm working on.
-I used to use 'XAMPP' or other tools for this but especially since I often switch devices (and even operating systems), I've decided to 'dockerize' my development (/testing) environment to be able to spin up a local MySQL (/MariaDB) or Apache server easily.
+I used to use 'XAMPP' or other tools for this but especially since I often switch devices (and even operating systems), I've decided to 'dockerize' my development / testing environment to be able to spin up a local MySQL / MariaDB or Apache server easily.

 ## What pre-made images does this use?
 * [php:apache](https://hub.docker.com/_/php) *(latest version)*